 Commercial Banking – United Kingdom

 The Foreign Account Tax Compliance Act (FATCA) is a new piece of legislation introduced by the United States government, to help counter US tax evasion by encouraging better reporting of information.
-HSBC is committed to becoming fully FATCA compliant in all countries where we operate, in accordance with the legislative timeline.
+HSBC is committed to becoming fully FATCA compliant in all countries and territories where we operate, in accordance with the legislative timeline.

 In the UK, the principles of FATCA have been brought into our local law.
 This means that HSBC will need to provide information on US accounts to the local tax authority, HM Revenue and Customs (HMRC).